kongzyeons/My_Profile/README.md

 🎓I attained a bachelor's degree after graduating from Kasetsart university of Industrial Engineering.

+   I have studied industrial engineering at Kasetsart University for 4 years.
+I am interested in Artificial Intelligence, Machine Learning, and Data Science.Although, I will study industrial engineering,but I feel challenging with these of work

 ### ⚡Now I'm interested working on computer vision.

 ![7cd53d36d121d839da9600ca055b01db](https://user-images.githubusercontent.com/80037547/118217429-a1a9ed80-b49f-11eb-9071-fa2ae3fca8d5.gif)